 Zone 6 Venue

 Black Coffee owns Zone 6 Venue in Soweto.
-It is among the most high-profile Mzansi clubs and a favourite hangout spot for celebrities like AKA, Cassper Nyovest, and Kwesta.
+It is among the most high-profile Mzansi clubs and a favorite hangout spot for celebrities like Cassper Nyovest, Kwesta, and the late AKA.
 The club has a 3000 people capacity.

-Black Coffee has stakes in three more companies; Andela, GOSPËL, and Epione Healthcare Solutions, and owns more businesses.
+Black Coffee has stakes in three companies, Andela, GOSPËL, and Epione Healthcare Solutions, and owns more businesses.

 DJ Black Coffee's houses